-The sport of flatwater or sprint canoe and kayak has been in the Olympic games since the Berlin Olympics of 1932 and was a demonstration sport prior to as early as the 1924 games in Paris.
+The sport of flatwater or sprint canoe and kayak has been in the Olympic games since the Berlin Olympics of 1932.
+It was a demonstration sport prior to that as early as the 1924 Paris games.
 The distances raced in the Olympics have changed over time, as well as the number of races permitted.
-Today, men race the 1000 and 200-meter distances, women 500 and 200 meters.
-Men and women both race kayaks, and men canoe — women’s canoe has been added to the agenda in 2020 in Tokyo.
+Today, races in the Olympics are 200, 500 and 1000 meters and at the World Championships races are over 5000, 1000, 500, and 200 meter distances.
+Men and women race both kayaks and canoes but not always the same distances.

 In a Kayak, the paddler is seated and uses a double-bladed paddle pulling the blade through the water on alternate sides to propel the boat forward.
 Kayaks have a rudder to steer the boat and are more enclosed with just a cockpit open.
 Note that it is permissible to have a cover over the cockpit called a “spray skirt.”

 In Canoe events, the paddle has a single-blade and the paddler uses a more upright position by kneeling on one knee with the other leg forward and foot flat on the floor inside the boat; this creates a stable position and allows the paddler to power the boat forward by placing the paddle in the water in front of the boat and pulling the paddle down their preferred side.
 Canoeists specialize on a side and do not change sides during races.
 This style of canoeing is also sometimes called Canadian Canoeing as it was Canada that first used high kneeling techniques in international competition.